the-events-calendar/event-tickets/readme.txt

 = [4.4] tbd =

 * Tweak - Added a tabbed view support for Attendeees and Ticket Orders
+* Tweak - Improve the Attendee Report header with improved layout and better labels [66003]

 = [4.3] 2016-10-13 =